|

 --key-file=

 Takes a file system path.
-Configures the encryption key to
+Configures the encryption key to use

-use when setting up LUKS2 volumes configured with the
+when setting up LUKS2 volumes configured with the

 Encrypt=key-file setting in partition files.
-Should refer to
+Should refer to a

-made to it and the key read from it.
+to it and the key read from it.
 If this switch is not

-specified the empty key (i.e. zero length key) is used.
+specified, the empty key (i.e. zero length key) is used.
 This

-behaviour is useful for setting up encrypted partitions
+behaviour is useful for setting up encrypted partitions during

-password only in a later setup step.
+only in a later setup step.

 Added in version 247.